Instructions for Students

 • The Department of Family Medicine offers a Summer Research and Clinical Assistantship Program that provides mentored clinical research and shadowing experiences in the department.
 The application is separate from Shapiro.
 Watch for email announcements of the program.

-• Contact Betsy Teigland (teigland@wisc.edu, in the SMPH Office of Global Health, 1191F HSLC) to arrange permission to enroll or schedule a meeting with Dr. Conway.
-More information can be found at M1 Summer Independent International Research and on the GHI website.
+• Contact Betsy Teigland (teigland@wisc.edu, in the SMPH Office of Global Health, 1191F HSLC) to schedule a meeting with Dr. Conway.
+More information can be found at M1 Summer Independent International Research and at the Office of Global Health website

-Apr 15, 2024 Completion of 2024 application reviews and notifications of awards
+Apr 15, 2025 Completion of 2025 application reviews and notifications of acceptance

 (research must be conducted during this window)

-Sep 9, 2024 Deadline for students to submit an abstract for the Annual Medical Student Research Forum.
+Sep 9, 2025 Deadline for students to submit an abstract for the Medical Student Research Forum.

 Mandatory: